mikeperry-tor/vanguards/README_TECHNICAL.md

    The current default for maximum circuit age is 24 hours, and can be changed via **circ_max_age_hours** in the [configuration file](https://github.com/mikeperry-tor/vanguards/blob/master/vanguards-example.conf).
+It does not make much sense to make this value significantly lower (and low values such as 1 hour will make you stand out), but set it higher if you need long-lived connections to your service.

 5. ***Connectivity to the Tor Network***